-At December 31, 2007, we had 879 employees, 199 of whom were full-time salaried personnel and most of the remainder of whom were hourly personnel.
-We will hire additional employees for certain large projects and, subject to local market conditions additional crew members are generally available for hire on relatively short notice.
-We added approximately 48 employees upon completion of the SSI Transaction in February 2008.
+At December 31, 2008, we had approximately 1,100 employees, 227 of whom were full-time salaried personnel and most of the remainder of whom were hourly personnel.
+We will hire additional employees for certain large projects and, subject to local market conditions, additional crew members are generally available for hire on relatively short notice.
 Our employees are not represented by any labor unions.
 We consider our relations with our employees to be good.